Teren Mikami

 Teren Mikami (みかみてれん, Mikami Teren) is a Japanese novelist and manga writer.
 They are known for writing yuri light novels and manga, including There's No Freaking Way I'll Be Your Lover!
-Unless... and Onna Dōshi toka Arienai Desho to Iiharu Onna no Ko o, 100-kakan de Tetteiteki ni Otosu Yuri no Ohanashi.
+Unless..., A Yuri Story About a Girl Who Insists Two Girls Can't Be Together, But Is Thoroughly Seduced in 100 Days, and If You Could See Love.